-reporting for time period from 1 January 2016 to 31 December 2016
+reporting for time period from

+1 January 2017

+31 December 2017

-Туре Quantity Lot # (if possible) Supplementary information Australia has not retained a stockpile of APM.
-Australia has also disposed of its minimal number of APM that were used for training and research purposes, as allowed under the Convention (see form D).
+Туре Quantity Lot # (if possible) Supplementary information Australia has not retained a stockpile of anti-personnel mines.
+Australia has also disposed of its minimal number of anti-personnel mine that were used for training and research purposes, as allowed under the Convention (see form D).
 (Refer to Form D).
-TOTAL
+TOTAL c) To the extent possible, the location of all mined areas that contain, or are suspected to contain, anti-personnel mines under its jurisdiction or control, to include as much detail as possible regarding the type and quantity of each type of anti-personnel mine in each mined area and when they were emplaced."